4mp3R/jirino/README.md

 - JIRINO_PROJECT : The name of the project you're working on, like `My Cool Project`.
 - JIRINO_TEAM : The comma-separated list of names or emails of the members of your team, like: `bob@company.com,sam@company.com,sally@company.com`.

+It might be handy creating a `.jirino` file in which you can set and export such environment variables and then load such a file during the shell init with `source .jirino` (for example, from `.bashrc`).

 ## Usage
-Run Jirino wihtout arguments to show the usage banner that'll list all the possibile arguments and features :)
+Run Jirino wihtout arguments to show the usage banner that'll list all the possible arguments and features :)

 ## Tests
 You can run unit and doc tests with `mix test`